 - Unexplained sweating

 Although many arrhythmias are harmless, some types are life threatening.
-Getting the right treatment can help prevent complications and improve your quality of life.
+Getting the proper treatment can help prevent complications and improve your quality of life.

 If you or someone else experiences any of these symptoms, seek immediate medical attention to avoid serious complications, including:

-- Organ damage: Arrhythmias can prevent enough oxygen-rich blood from reaching the body, which can damage the brain, kidneys, liver, and lungs.
+- Organ damage: Arrhythmias can prevent enough oxygen-rich blood from reaching the body, damaging the brain, kidneys, liver, and lungs.

-- Stroke – Some arrhythmias can cause blood clots, which can travel to the brain and block arteries.
+- Stroke – Some arrhythmias can cause blood clots, traveling to the brain and blocking arteries.

-- Sudden cardiac arrest (SCA): Rapid and irregular heartbeats in the ventricles can cause them to shake, unable to pump blood.
-SCA can lead to death in a matter of minutes without emergency medical attention.
+- Sudden cardiac arrest (SCA): Rapid and irregular heartbeats in the ventricles can cause them to shake and unable to pump blood.
+SCA can lead to death in minutes without emergency medical attention.

 Treatment of cerebral arrhythmia

 Most arrhythmias are considered harmless and are left untreated.
-Once your doctor has documented that you have an arrhythmia, you will need to find out if it is abnormal or simply reflects normal heart processes.
+Once your doctor has documented that you have an arrhythmia, you will need to determine if it is abnormal or reflects normal heart processes.